-The format of the batch text file is indicated below and simply contains a TAB delimited list of the Microsoft Excel files to build the models from and an optional LUSAS model name (if no model name is supplied the basename of the Microsoft Excel spreadsheet will be used) with one model entry per line.
-If no folder structure is defined for the Microsoft Excel files then the current working folder will be assumed to contain the spreadsheet files, otherwise they may exist at any folder level on the computer system.
-If a spreadsheet file cannot be found or contains invalid data it will be skipped in the batch processing and an error reported in the "UIC774- and batch processing will terminate at the end of the batch text file.
+The format of the batch text file is indicated below and simply contains a TAB delimited list of the spreadsheet files to build the models from and an optional LUSAS model name (if no model name is supplied the basename of the Excel or compatible XLSX spreadsheet will be used) with one model entry per line.
+If no folder structure is defined for the spreadsheet files then the current working folder will be assumed to contain them, otherwise they may exist at any folder level on the computer system.
+If a spreadsheet file cannot be found or contains invalid data it will be skipped in the batch processing and an error reported in the "UIC774-3_BuildModel.log" file created in the current working folder.
+Blank lines are ignored and batch processing will terminate at the end of the batch text file.
 The number of analyses in the batch process is unlimited.